chaniahoffman/01-My-Blog/README.md

 In the summer, the houses provide additional shade.
 This is vital because pigs’ sunburn just like people do.
 If the sunburn is severe enough, the pig can develop an infection and become extremely sick.
 In the hot summer months, we run sprinklers to every pen of pigs.
 Pigs do not sweat and therefore wallow in mud to cool off.
 Sprinklers help to keep the pigs cool by maintaining a section of mud.

 Raising pigs on pasture closely resembles their natural habitat and eliminates a lot of overhead costs.
 It can be tricky to keep the pigs comfortable and contained, but the animals always seem happy and manage to perform well.

 ***
+## About Me

+I am Chania Hoffman.
+Currently, I am a senior at College of the Ozarks studying Animal Science and Agricultural Business.
+I grew up in central Missouri on a small farm where we raise poultry, sheep, cattle and of course….
+PIGS!

+Raising hogs is a hobby and a way of life for me, and I am constantly striving to learn all that I can about the hog industry and its ever-changing atmosphere.
+I first began working with pigs through 4-H and since then, I have not been able to get away.
+I have grown from showing pigs at my county fair, to developing a Supervised Agricultural Experience in FFA, I started working and became a student manager at my college’s hog farm and have completed an internship at a commercial hog farm.
+I have learned a lot and have worked to make hog farming my way of life.

+My work experience includes;
+-	County Line Acres (my family farm)
+-	Audrain Veterinary Clinic
+-	CofO Feed mill
+-	CofO Hog Farm
+-	Springer Family Foods

+***
 ## Contact Me